salauddinn/gdrive-video-downlaoder/README.md

 - Simple one-click download interface
 - Preserves original filenames from Google Drive

+## Security & Privacy Notice

+**IMPORTANT: This extension currently requires `<all_urls>` permission**, which allows it to monitor network requests across all websites you visit.
+Here's what you need to know:

+**Why this permission is needed:**
+- Google Drive serves video streams from multiple dynamic domains that cannot be predicted in advance
+- The exact domain patterns vary and are not publicly documented
+- Without broad permissions, the extension cannot reliably capture video streams

+**What the extension actually does:**
+- Only processes URLs containing `videoplayback` (Google video streams)
+- Ignores all other network traffic
+- Does not collect, store, or transmit any personal data
+- Runs entirely in your browser with no external servers

+**Privacy guarantee:**
+- All code is open-source and auditable
+- No analytics or tracking
+- No data leaves your computer
+- Only video stream URLs are temporarily stored locally

+**Future plans:**
+- We are working to identify the specific Google domains used for video streaming
+- Once identified, permissions will be restricted to only those domains
+- This improvement is planned for a future version

+If you have concerns about this permission, you can review all the source code in this repository to verify what the extension does.

 ## Installation

 1. Download or clone this repository